-Zero A double precision zero quantity occurs when the sign bit, exponent, and
+Zero A double precision zero quantity occurs when the sign bit, exponent, and significand are all zero.

-Infinity When the exponent field is all 1 bits and the significand field is all zero bits then
+Infinity When the exponent field is all 1 bits and the significand field is all zero bits then the quantity represents positive or negative infinity, depending on the sign bit.